SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

       }

-The ``allEqual()`` method returns ``true`` if all the elements in the collection are equal.
+The ``allEqual()`` method returns ``true`` only if all the elements in the collection are equal.
-If the collection contains any elements that aren't equal to the others, the method returns ``false``.

 Consider two arrays of integers, one where all the elements are the same,